ng-harmony-zz/ng-harmony-decorator/src/ng_harmony.md

 * "name": "MyInformationalError",
 * "message": "My Msg describing a situation deserving attention"

+Also the Decorator expects you to provide a default debug level:
+* debug
+* info
+* warn
+* error

+This way you can control/tune output of console.msgs in a more global manner
 ```javascript
 export function Logging(level) {
 	return function decorator(target) {